-Alongside showing you visuals of your destination, providing travel times to destinations via a variety of transportation means or on foot, suggesting potentially intended destination queries, and toying with augmented reality features, Google Maps has some interesting and super helpful features that could be of great use to us in our travels.
+Besides showing you visuals of your destination, providing travel times to destinations via a variety of transportation means or on foot, suggesting potential destination queries, and toying with augmented reality features, Google Maps has some interesting and super helpful features that could be very useful to us on our trips.
 Some of them are more than useful, they are even fun!

 Best Google Map Tips and Tricks

-Unfortunately, you may find yourself traveling to a place with poor or weak mobile connectivity.
-It is also likely to be the place you need the Maps app the most.
-Luckily, Google Maps is prepared for this possibility by providing offline access to maps.
+Unfortunately, you may be traveling to a place with poor or weak mobile connectivity.
+It is also likely to be where you need the Maps app the most.
+Google Maps is prepared for this possibility by providing offline access to maps.

-Once it’s downloaded, you can access the locally saved map and directions under the offline maps section of the Maps app, or from your downloaded storage.
+Once downloaded, you can access the locally saved map and directions under the offline maps section of the Maps app or from your downloaded storage.

 You click/press on the blue route line, hold the action, and drag the route in any direction.
 The blue line will dynamically adjust to an alternate path.

-If you pull it too far away, it will still adjust, just keep in mind that it typically defaults to the shortest ride (timewise) though if you prefer a more scenic route or minimal highway travel, you might have to travel a bit longer.
+If you pull it too far away, it will still adjust.
+Keep in mind that it typically defaults to the shortest ride (timewise) though if you prefer a more scenic route or minimal highway travel, you might have to travel a bit longer.

-See this guide, if Google Maps is not showing route on your smartphone.
+See this guide if Google Maps is not showing route or keeps crashing on your smartphone.

 When driving, not paying attention to the road is not only discouraged, it’s outright unsafe.
 Some states have even outlawed any activity that includes holding a physical phone in your hand.

-Luckily, Google Maps allows a user to interact with the app by vocal means.
-By saying “Hey Google” you can activate the app’s “listening” ability and make inquiries about your topics of concern.
+Luckily, Google Maps allows users to interact with the app vocally.
+By saying, “Hey Google” you can activate the app’s “listening” ability and make inquiries about your topics of concern.

 For example, if you cannot look at your phone, you can ask Google Maps what your next turn is, how far away you are from your destination, and if there is any traffic ahead.

-Maybe you are running low on gas or need food, and are in an unfamiliar area.
-You can ask Google Maps where the closest gas stations or restaurants are, and they will populate to the maps display.
+Maybe you are running low on gas, need food, or are in an unfamiliar area.
+You can ask Google Maps where the closest gas stations or restaurants are, and they will appear on the map display.

-Sometimes, you are trying to follow a map so closely that your eyes move between your device and the road.
+Sometimes, you try to follow a map so closely that your eyes move between your device and the road.
 This may cause you to forget to glance at your speedometer.

 Most of us have had to take a car ride that involved multiple stops.
 If you are traveling in an area you are not inherently familiar with or is traffic prone, consider leveraging the ability of Google Maps to allow multiple stops along your route.